Copyright, Clearances And Concert Recordings: ABKCO Music, Inc. v. Sagan - Copyright - United States

 "As the district court correctly recognized, ... the use of the definite article 'the' to reference the concepts 'material objects' and 'sounds' can only be read to refer to these terms as previously defined in the first sentence, that is to say, as expressly excluding audiovisual works."
 (Cleaned up.)

 Were the Defendants' Audio Recordings "Fixed by Another"?
-The district court also concluded that defendants' distribution of the 51 musical works that were released in audio-only recordings was unlicensed because defendants had failed to satisfy § 115's substantive requirements.
+The district court held that defendants' distribution of the 51 musical works that were released in audio-only recordings was unlicensed because defendants had failed to satisfy § 115's substantive requirements.
 Specifically, the compulsory license provisions do not apply to a person who seeks to "duplicat[e] a sound recording fixed by another" unless "(i) such sound recording was fixed lawfully; and (ii) the making of the phonorecords was authorized by the owner of the copyright in the sound recording."
 (See § 115(a)(1)(B).)
-In the district court, the parties (apparently) agreed that the recordings had been "fixed by another" and battled over whether or not the defendants' recording had been "fixed lawfully."
-The district court concluded that they had not been lawfully fixed because it is a violation of state and federal anti-bootlegging laws to record a live musical performance without the consent of the performers involved (see 17 U.S.C. § 1101(a) and N.Y.
+In the district court, the parties battled over whether or not the defendants' recording had been "fixed lawfully."
+The district court ultimately agreed with the publishers that they had not been fixed lawfully because it is a violation of state and federal anti-bootlegging laws to record a live musical performance without the consent of the performers involved (see 17 U.S.C. § 1101(a) and N.Y.
 Penal Law § 275.15), and the defendants had failed to provide proof that the performers had consented to being recorded.

 The Second Circuit panel reversed, holding that because the sound recordings in question had been fixed by the defendants' predecessor (i.e., the seller), they had not "fixed by another"; and because they had not been "fixed by another," the requirement in § 115(a)(1)(B) that the recordings be "fixed lawfully" did not apply.
 As the court explained: